KadeR-jpg/csci-468-spring2021/capstone/portfolio/kade_pitsch_portfolio.md

 ```

-## Byte-Code
-Byte-Code was written by wizards, unreadable to mere mortals.
-Sorry i do not make the rules ¯\\_(ツ)_/¯

-## Documentation From Partner {Team-member 2}

-# Section Three: Design Pattern
-Memoize type access
-# Section Four: Technical Writing
-The content that was provided to me by my partner
 # Section Five: UML
 Here we have the expressions in UML form.
 We can se that the top of the image all expression types have an IS-A relationship with the base expression in the center.
 `EqualityExpression` IS A type of `Expression`